afborchert/fmt/README.md

 This implementation aims to support faithfully all features of std::printf according to ISO 9899:2011 and IEEE Std 1003.1, 2013 (POSIX).
-Another important points were to keep it small and header-only.
+Other important points were to keep it small and header-only.
 These goals have been more important than performance.

 This implementation is based on the C++ standard